Nickel Plate Trail: Route

+A 10.3 mi section in Indianapolis runs from 96th Street (the border between Marion and Hamilton counties) to the Indiana State Fairgrounds at 39th Street.
+The trail connects there with the Monon Trail and the Fall Creek Greenway.
+Work on this section began in 2023 and was completed in 2025 at a cost of $14.9 million.
+A short section of the trail near Interstate 465 will not open until 2026 due to construction work on that highway, and the city of Indianapolis plans to build pedestrian bridges for the trail over Keystone Avenue in 2026 and 82nd Street in 2028.

 Plans

 Currently, the trail ends in Howard County, just north of the city of Kokomo.
-In 2018 the Industrial Heritage Trail in Kokomo was extended via a lighted pedestrian bridge over IN 931 and under US 31 effectively extending the trail just south of Lincoln Road near State Road 931.
+In 2018, the Industrial Heritage Trail in Kokomo was extended via a lighted pedestrian bridge over State Road 931 and under U.S. Route 31, effectively extending the trail to just south of Lincoln Road near State Road 931.